 - The super-rich guy who had NO idea what it was like to earn a living.
 One time he made me stay 4 hours late on a Friday night because he couldn’t figure out where to put a comma in his presentation.

 - The boss who was the only person in that firm who didn’t see that I was more capable than a secretary, didn’t attend my farewell lunch on my last day, and AFTER coming back from my own farewell party, gave me a 100-page document to photocopy just before the end of my last day.

 - The woman who didn’t like women and had low self-esteem.
 She used to like to assert her authority by making me get her cups of coffee when I had work to do.

 - The lady I subbed for who threw her device across the room in a fit of anger, picked up the broken pieces, furious that they didn’t work, and then made me call their corporate offices to threaten that her husband, a financial big wig, was going to sink their stock if they couldn’t THIS device restored.
 I couldn’t make this up if I tried.

 This is not even a complete list of crazy bosses but I did my best to be respectful.
-Even before I was a Christian, I always wanted that paycheck.
+Even before I was a Christian, I always wanted and often needed that paycheck.
 A good number of these jobs I liked in and of itself or presented a great opportunity, usually some combination of those things.
 Good work that doesn’t crush your soul can be hard to come by.
 I was grateful to have those jobs and careful to respect the authority above me, even when I didn’t like them.

 Now, as a Christian, the story of Joseph shows me how respect for authority in the workplace can bring both blessings for my family and glory to God.
 But while it’s easy to see this example in the workplace, what about elsewhere in life?
-For that, we need to look to the only model we can: Jesus.
+For that, we need to look to the best model we have: Jesus.

 Who Did Jesus Respect and Why?